Craig Reynolds (soccer): Player

 Reynolds began his collegiate career at Monroe Community College.
 He then transferred SUNY Brockport where he played on the 1975 NCAA Men's Division III Soccer Championship team.
 He graduated in 1975 with a bachelor's degree in physical education.
 In 1976, Reynolds signed with the Rochester Lancers of the North American Soccer League.
+He played for the Lancers in the 1976 NASL indoor tournament for which Lancers' coach Dragan Popovic converted Reynolds from a midfielder to a defender.

 He played with the Lancers through the 1980 season when the team folded.
 During his years with the Lancers, Reynolds also played indoor soccer during the winter season.
 In 1978, he became a member of the New York Arrows of the Major Indoor Soccer League.
 The Arrows drew most of its players from the Lancers and were the first champions of M.I.S.L. beating the Philadelphia Fever in the Final in April, 1979.
 He then moved to the Detroit Lightning for the 1979-1980 MISL season, the Chicago Horizon for the 1980-1981 MISL season and the New Jersey Rockets for the 1981-1982 MISL season.
 In 1981, he also played for the Rochester Flash in the American Soccer League.